kubencjusz/recommenderSystems/README.md

-# recommender_systems
+# Recommender systems with Python
-Raw implementation of collaborative filtering and matrix factorization for recommender systems trained on a movielens dataset.
+The notebook includes raw implementation of collaborative filtering and matrix factorization algorithms for recommender systems with mathematical description and practical usage on a movielens dataset.